What seems to be counterintuitive to software developers, can be perfectly suited for lawyers and other business professionals

 “[A preferable format for long-term preservation] is something a manager or attorney or other human person can point to and see meaning.”— J. Kevin Parker

 This ability to store collections of related content (with its full rendering) and data makes PDF the best option for record retention.
 PDFs are a perfect fit for turning relevant emails into business records.
 J. Kevin Parker, the president of NCC-AIIM stated: “Is there a preferable format for long-term preservation? […] This is something a manager or attorney or other human person can point to and see meaning.”
+(Data Can Be Records, Too; AIIM Community)

 As a practical example of how the PDF format works best for email archiving, let’s consider the Canadian Health and Social Services Center (CIUSSS), which recently was looking for a way to extract email records from IBM Domino servers.